 Our beaches and coastal waterways are used for a range of recreational activities – from surfing, stand up paddle boarding and kite surfing to swimming, walking and fishing.

 There are lots of opportunities to discover the coastline on foot or by bike, using our many foreshore walks and bikeways, including the 36-kilometre Gold Coast Oceanway network from the Gold Coast Seaway (The Spit) to Point Danger in Coolangatta.
-See our links to coastal leisure and recreation activities below.

 With over 3800 parks and reserves across the Gold Coast, there are many hidden treasures just waiting to be discovered!